qPCR4vir/nana-docs/source/02-Getting Started.md

 with its owner window until the form is closed.
 Modal form is useful to block the program execution and wait for a user input.
 For example:

-\ include modal_form.cpp
+\include modal_form.cpp

 Call nana::API::modal_window() to enable modal form.
-Only if an owner is specified for the form initialization, will the form enable as modal form.
-The object fm in function foo() is created and specified ei.window as its owner.
-The ei.window refers to the form that is defined in function main(), and passed by event argument.
+Only if an owner is specified for the form initialization, will be the form enable as modal form.
+The object `fm` in function `foo()` is created and specified `ei.window` as its owner.
+The `ei.window` refers to the form that is defined in function `main()`, and passed by the event argument.

 \section appear_doc Appearance of Window
+\todo add doxy comments to nana::appearance

 A window has an appearance.
 This appearance can be specified when a window is being created.
 To determine the appearance of a window there is a structure named nana::appearance with